jzills/HmacManager/src/HmacManager/README.md

         .AddHmac(options => options.AddPolicy("SomePolicy", policy => ...));

 - The `HmacAuthenticationHandler` handles parsing incoming requests and authenticating the correct scheme.
     - By default, if there is a policy that matches the one defined in the request headers that can be successfully verified, then the handler returns a success.
-If more granular authentication is required, such as protected specific routes with different policies, then use the `HmacAuthorize` attribute to enable stricter authentication requirements.
+If more granular authentication is required, such as protecting routes with specific policies or schemes, then use the `HmacAuthenticate` attribute to enable stricter authentication requirements.
 - Any scheme headers are mapped to their specified claim types.
 If no claim type is specified, the name of the header is used.

 ### Register HttpClient with HmacHttpMessageHandler